Irish regulator probes Facebook's handling of children's data on Instagram

 Both inquiries were launched last month, Doyle said in the statement.

-The Telegraph https://www.telegraph.co.uk/technology/2020/10/18/instagram-investigation-exposing-millions-childrens-contact, which first reported the inquiry, said Instagram made the email addresses and phone numbers of users under 18 public.
+The Telegraph, which first reported the inquiry, said Instagram made the email addresses and phone numbers of users under 18 public.

 The first inquiry looks to establish if Facebook has the legal basis to process the data and whether it employs adequate protections and/or restrictions on Instagram.